VaclavRut/actor-amazon-crawler/README.md

 Configuration then extracts all seller offers for a given keyword, so if there is pagination on the seller offers page, you get all offers!

+For proper function of the actor are proxies required, it is not recommended to run it on a free account for more than sample of results.
 ## Sample result
 ```
 {